 Setting it too early means it sits around doing nothing for too long, increasing carrying costs and harming your bottom line.
 You can get more information on how to reduce lead time to increase customer satisfaction here.
 Reorder point calculation formula and safety stock calculation formula are in a way two sides of the same coin:

-— Safety stock - describes the amount of inventory a business keeps in the warehouse to protect against spikes in demand or shortages in supply; and
+Safety stock – describes the amount of inventory a business keeps in the warehouse to protect against spikes in demand or shortages in supply

-— Reorder point - is the last line of defense before you resort to using safety stock, and opening backorders.
-It keeps your safety stock in reserve for true emergencies only and makes sure that each material you use is reordered in line with their usage.
+Reorder point – is the last line of defense before you resort to using safety stock, and opening backorders.
+It keeps your safety stock in reserve for true emergencies only and makes sure that each material you use is reordered in line with its usage

 You get a perfect balance, safe in the knowledge that you can deal with anything, and still keep going.
 Read on to find out how to use a reorder point formula to set your reorder point.